ton-blockchain/ton-connect/bridge.md

 Initiates connect request, this is analogous to QR/link when using the HTTP bridge.

 If the app was previously approved for the current account — connects silently with ConnectEvent.
+Otherwise shows confirmation dialog to the user.

+You shouldn't use the `connect` method without explicit user action (e.g. connect button click).
+If you want automatically try to restore previous connection, you should use the `restoreConnection` method.

 #### restoreConnection()